 - You can also modify squats with the help of a chair.
 Stand in front of a chair with your arms out in front of you so that they are parallel to the floor.
 Bend at the hips and sit back until you feel yourself touch the chair.
 This will help you practice proper form and master the 90-degree angle, ensuring that your knees do not push out past your toes.

-How to perform a squat properly
+How to do squats properly

 1. Stand with your feet shoulder-width apart and your toes pointed forward.
 (As you move through the exercise, be mindful that your knees never go forward past your toes.)